dominictdavies/CITS4403-Project/REPORT.md

 Despite its simplicity, the model has several limitations that constrain realism:

-1. **Single-radius approximation:** using one radius for both collision and infection simplifies computation but ignores variation in proximity and exposure time.
-2. **Absence of recovery:** infected agents remain permanently infected, inflating final counts relative to realistic epidemics.
-3. **Homogeneous agents:** identical movement speeds and behaviours omit variability in compliance or susceptibility.
+1. **Homogeneous agents:** identical movement speeds and behaviours omit variability in compliance or susceptibility.
-4. **Discrete-time simulation:** fixed time steps standardise exposure duration, limiting fine-grained temporal analysis.
+2. **Discrete-time simulation:** fixed time steps standardise exposure duration, limiting fine-grained temporal analysis.
+3. **Slow performance with intensive loads:** increasing the number of agents into the thousands immediately brings about slow-downs.

 These limitations are deliberate trade-offs to prioritise transparency and computational efficiency over biological detail.